Fountain Inn, Ashurst: History

 Ashurst is a small village and civil parish about 3 mi north of the town of Steyning.
 The parish covers a large area (2494 acre) and consists mostly of well-spaced farms and other scattered buildings, but a small settlement had developed around the Horsham—Steyning road by the early 16th century.
 Many of the present buildings are 16th-century, although in some cases they replaced older buildings.
 Development spread along the road in the 17th century.

 The first inn in the parish was to the south of the main settlement, near Horsebridge Common.
 It existed by the 17th century and over time was known by at least three names, the last of which was The Fountain.
 The building occupied by the present inn of that name was one of several timber-framed, partly tile-hung farmhouses in the centre of the village, opposite the village pond.
 It became an inn under the sign of the Red Lion by 1788, and adopted the name Fountain Inn soon afterwards.

 In the early 19th century, the building was extended: an extra wing was added on the north side, perpendicular to the original structure, in brick.
 In contrast to the tiled roof of the older part, the newer wing had a roof of slate.
 At the same time, the façade was altered from its original timber-framed appearance: the Georgian style, popular at the time, was adopted.

 Author Hilaire Belloc, who wrote extensively about Sussex in his fiction and non-fiction works, mentioned the Fountain Inn in his novel The Four Men: a Farrago; he wrote approvingly about the beer.

-In 1979, the pub was used to film the video for Wonderful Christmastime, Paul McCartney's Christmas song with his band Wings.

 The Fountain Inn was listed at Grade II by English Heritage on 9 May 1980; this defines it as a "nationally important" building of "special interest".